Evangeline Initiative Commemorates

-Told through story and song, EQMB is set in 1968 and centers around Evangeline, a young high school graduate from East L.A. who is a devoted daughter by day, and a Hollywood go-go dancer by night.
-Inspired by this time period, she spreads her wings and lands in the distinctly different world of the Hollywood art and music scene.
+Told through story and song and set in 1968, it is co-created by Theresa Chavez, Rose Portillo, and Louie Pérez, and centers on an East L.A. high school grad who is a devoted daughter by day and a West Hollywood go-go dancer by night.
+Inspired by the time period, she spreads her wings and lands in the distinctly different world of the Hollywood art and music scene.
 As East L.A. begins it’s own civil rights movement, she must reconcile her own individual journey with the need to hold on to her relationship with her family and her neighborhood.

-“REFRESHING!… delicately interweave[es] cultural sensitivities with America’s strongest counterculture days… will literally and figuratively rock its audiences.” – Parimal M. Rohit, Buzzine
+“REFRESHING!… delicately interweaves cultural sensitivities with America’s strongest counterculture days… will literally and figuratively rock its audiences.” – Buzzine